Here's a quick tutorial to explain how to produce PDF files of a child's journal - either for printing, or handing out as an electronic copy.

 Allowing Relative Access Through Tapestry

 Once the PDF has been generated it will appear on the relative's PDF downloads page for 7 days so that they can download it.
-You will need to notify your intended recipient that their PDF is ready to download and that they have 7 days in which to do so.
+There is a notification setting for relatives which allows us to send them a message when a PDF is ready to be downloaded.
+If you have set Tapestry so that relatives cannot receive notifications however, you will need to let them know that is it waiting for them.

 Relatives can access their PDF downloads page by logging into Tapestry in a web browser, clicking on their name at the top-right and clicking "PDF Downloads".